Quip

 In fact, purely in terms of functionality, it’s quite lacking as a word processor and as a writing app.

-The ability to collaborate might have been an advantage in the past, nevertheless, it’s quite good on the desktop.
+The ability to collaborate might have been an advantage in the past, but still, it’s quite good on desktop.

-One could consider Quip as a word processor that arrived at the right time.
+Quip could be seen as a word processor that came at the right time.

 However, as we all know, MS Word is the go-to app for practically everyone, except perhaps in South Korea, for real offline office work… Instead, these apps prioritize web usability over document printing capabilities, which sets them apart.
 It’s about word processors that can break free from the constraints of traditional paper formats.